Emeriti and Retired Faculty

 Professor Emerita of Dance

-Sandra Robinson has been an associate professor of the dance faculty in the College of The Arts at the University of South Florida since 1982 and was appointed associate director of the School of Theatre & Dance in 2001.
+Sandra Robinson has been an associate professor of the dance faculty in the College of Design, Art & Performance at the University of South Florida since 1982 and was appointed associate director of the School of Theatre & Dance in 2001.
 Prior to this, Professor Robinson earned her Bachelor of Fine Arts in ballet performance at the prestigious North Carolina School of Arts and performed professionally with North Carolina Dance Theatre (NCDT) and Pennsylvania Ballet.
 In her position as Ballet Mistress for NCDT, she worked closely with director Robert Lindgren in the restaging of classical and modern repertory and the training of company members.
 Professor Robinson assisted Agnes de Mille in the formation of her company, American Dance Heritage, and assisted Ann Reinking in the California production of Chicago and a ballet, Nilsson Schmilsson for Spectrum Dance Theatre in Seattle.

 She has studied ballet pedagogy throughout the United States and Canada and developed and directed the Soviet Ballet Teaching Seminar, which employed an international faculty and was designed for serious dancers and teachers from throughout the United States.
 Since 1990 she has taught and choreographed in summer programs across the country including Ann Reinking's Broadway Theatre Project.
 Additionally, she has choreographed numerous ballets and commissioned works for dance companies nationally.